ocaml-sf/learn-ocaml/docs/exercises_tests.md

 If you are a beginner, please read the tutorial `howto-write-exercises.md` first.

-This section explains how to write tests for exercices, using the modules `Test_lib`, `Introspection` and `Report` of the grader.
+This section explains how to write tests for exercises, using the modules `Test_lib`, `Introspection` and `Report` of the grader.

 # `test.ml` format